fegennari/3DWorld/README.md

 I've packaged up the 3D models that are too large for the GitHub repo and put them on Google Drive here (up to v6 now): https://drive.google.com/file/d/1crN9rqT-LSvYyTZTw5wtkhwsubE651ex/view?usp=sharing Some of these models are stored in 3DWorld's internal format and should not be reused in other projects.
 Others come from websites such as Mixamo.
+There is also a textures directory with additional textures used with building interiors that can be merged with the project textures directory.

 System requirements:
-* Windows 7/8/10/11 (Runs on Windows 7, but I've only built on 8, 10, and 11).
-Linux when using the makefile with gcc.
+* Windows 8/10/11; Linux when using the makefile with gcc.
 * Microsoft Visual Studio 2019 or 2022.
 The professional or community version is needed for OpenMP support.
 You can also try to use gcc on linux.
 * A relatively new generation of Nvidia or ATI GPU (Runs on my laptop with Intel graphics, but at 12-20 FPS)
-* At least 4GB system memory for the larger scenes
+* At least 8GB system memory for the larger scenes
 * At least 4GB GPU memory for the larger scenes; My GPU has 12GB of memory

 Troubleshooting:
-It seems like some systems require an OpenGL core context.
+It seems like some systems (ATI cards in particular) require an OpenGL core context.
 This can be selected by adding "use_core_context 1" in the config file.
 This can also be enabled in scene_config/config_post.txt, which is a file that applies after reading all other top-level config files.
-In some situations, using a core context can be slower, which is why I don't have it enabled by default.
+In some situations (some Nvidia cards), using a core context can be slower, which is why I don't have it enabled by default.

 Useful Keys (see readme-keys.txt for more key bindings):
 * a,s,d,w: Movement